Skip to main content

 Description

 From the mid-eighteenth century, Liverpool emerged as the dominant British port in the development of Britain’s transatlantic slavery economy.
-This collection sheds light on this dark period of British history by bringing together the papers of prominent figures and institutions connected with the city that were involved in the business of slavery: merchants, slave ship owners and captains, insurance brokers, bankers, and other businesses and trades associated with this infamous commercial enterprise.
+This collection sheds light on this dark, albeit significant and consequential, period of British history by bringing together the papers of prominent figures and institutions connected with the city that were involved in the business of slavery: merchants, slave ship owners and captains, insurance brokers, bankers, as well as other businesses and trades associated with this infamous commercial enterprise.

 ISBN 9781851171477